-April 21, 2023: The LEA issued ESL a NOV for exceeding the permitted weekly tonnage limit of 70,000 tons by 3.58 tons for the week of 3/27/2023.
-The landfill scale system is operated by the RCDWR through a public-private partnership with WM.
-Although the scalehouse is a County function, WM received the violation on 4/21/2023.
-RCDWR added a programming code to account for pending weigh backs in the County's TIDES system to prevent re-occurrence.
+May 19, 2023: The LEA issued ESL a NOV for exceeding the permitted weekly tonnage limit of 70,000 tons by 3.58 tons for the week of 3/27/2023.
+The landfill scale system is operated by Riverside County Department of Waste Resources (DWR) through a public-private partnership with WM.
+Although the scalehouse is a county function, WM received the violation on 5/19/2023.
+DWR added a programming code to account for pending weigh backs in the County's TIDES system to prevent re-occurrence.

 June 22 and 26, 2023: SCAQMD issued NOV #s P79503 and P79504 to ESL on 6/22/2023 and 6/26/2023, respectively.
 The NOV alleges ESL discharged air contaminants which caused public nuisance in violation of SCAQMD Rule 402 and California Health and Safety Code 41700.
-ESL implemented numerous odor mitigation measures including: continuously operating the odor neutralizer system; adding a second odor neutralizer line to the south perimeter; stopped using gas condensate for dust control on July 10, 2023; and spraying Industrial Odor Eliminator at the active working face.
+ESL implemented numerous odor mitigation measures including: continuously operating the odor neutralizer system; adding a second odor neutralizer line to the south perimeter; stopped using gas condensate for dust control; and spraying Industrial Odor Eliminator at the active working face.